bolahanna44/blog/README.md

 1. install ImageMagick by running `sudo apt install imagemagick`
 3. install Redis by running the following
 `sudo apt-get install redis-server`
-4. ensure it is installed properly by running
-`sudo ps aux | grep redis`
+4. ensure it is installed and running properly by running `sudo ps aux | grep redis`